This page contains information on how to resolve some of the most

 Problem: IE always goes to http://runonce.msn.com/runonce2.aspx

-instead of your homepage
+instead of my homepage

 If IE7 always goes to the RunOnce page on startup, even